HyperDoggo/HyperDoggo/README.md

 - 👋 Hi, I’m @HyperDoggo, but you can just call me Cherry
 - 👀 I’m interested in ...Developing Games with a supportive & caring team
 - 🌱 I’m currently learning ...
 C# Programming through Unity
 - 💞️ I’m looking to collaborate on ...
-Sonic Refueled
+Sonic Refueled (Remake of the 1997 classic 'Sonic R')
 - 📫 How to reach me ...
 Sonicboy2017@gmail.com

 <!---